 With this guide to Sri Lanka, you’ll discover hidden gems that aren’t in the guidebooks

 From wellness retreats in Asia to alternative beach holidays, Lightfoot Travel is in the know when it comes to all things vacay related.
-One of the top trending travel destinations of 2020, Sri Lanka is a stunning country full of colours, characters and cuisine just waiting to be discovered.
+One of the top trending travel destinations pre-COVID (and it’s top of our list for post-COVID holidays!), Sri Lanka is a stunning country full of colours, characters and cuisine just waiting to be discovered.
 Explore far and wide with this guide to Sri Lanka.

 The off-the-beaten-path guide to Sri Lanka

 After a time of turmoil and devastating setbacks, Sri Lanka, located off the southern tip of India, is starting to shine again as one of the most beautiful, diverse, natural and captivating places on the planet.
 Try boat safaris, surf at secret beaches, visit indigenous local tribes, breathe in fresh tea-filled air, try not to drink too much arrack and – most importantly – go soon, before everybody realises how special Sri Lanka is.

 1. Where to find culture and calm: Kandy, Hill Country